Accessing Phone number settings

 - Montana

-- Nevada (for phone calls)
+- Nevada (phone calls)

 - New Hampshire